Norman Macleod (journalist)

-Norman Macleod (Tormod Mac Leòid) (born circa 1967) is a STV North news presenter and journalist for the Northern Scotland edition of STV News at Six.
+Norman Macleod (Tormod Mac Leòid) (born circa 1967) is a journalist and broadcaster, best known as the former long-serving anchor for Grampian Television, and latterly, the Northern Scotland edition of STV News at Six.

 A Gaelic-speaker from Scalpay, Harris on the Outer Hebrides, Macleod worked part-time at two BBC local radio stations, one in Stornoway and the other in Aberdeen, whilst at college.
 Upon completing his studies, he joined Grampian Television (now STV North) as a bilingual trainee in 1987 and later joined the North Tonight team as a reporter and newsreader.
 Following a major revamp of the nightly news programme in 2006, he became the programme's chief solo anchor, a duty he shares with Andrea Brymer.

 Macleod has previously presented and produced some of STV's Gaelic-language programming and the station's online video blog Northern Exposure.

+On 8 July 2026, Macleod announced his departure from STV after 39 years as a presenter and reporter, ahead of the end of separate news programming for the North of Scotland.

+He presented his final edition of STV News at Six from the Aberdeen studios on Friday 10 July 2026.